Article by AIDA Master Instructor, PADI Master Freediving Instructor and Paralenz Brand Ambassador, David Watson.

 The Paralenz Dive Camera is also very useful for teaching and training situations.
 To become a successful freediver, students require constant feedback on their actions such as body position, movements in the water and equalization technique.
 Therefore, it is vital that I focus on the students 100%, so I have zero time for handling cameras.
 The innovative features harnessed within the Paralenz Camera can change the way I can provide student feedback.
 Mask mounting, and the superb trilogy of features (depth data recording, dive auto record and extra-long battery life), combined mean I can switch the camera on at the start of a training session and forget about it until it’s time to debrief the students back in the classroom.

-Exploring the numerous shipwrecks around the Maltese islands is also a favorite pastime of mine and I am happy to announce an upcoming video series documenting these wrecks while freediving.
+Exploring the numerous shipwrecks around the Maltese islands is also a favourite pastime of mine and I am happy to announce an upcoming video series documenting these wrecks while freediving.
 Having multiple mounting platforms to film from, the extreme wide-angle view and the depth data recording capability will create a very exciting and dynamic viewing experience, and I am looking forward to sharing this Paralenz underwater wreck footage in the near future!

 Check out more of the Paralenz Dive Camera’s features.